Discover CXPACKET: Top 5 Reasons

 Planning Aids

-Use plan guides to enforce particular query plans or behavior for crucial queries, which can aid with parallelism management.
+Use guide guides to enforce particular query plans or behaviour for crucial queries, aiding parallelism management.

 Query Structure